Sermons

 6 August 2017

 I was watching the TV show – America’s Got Talent a couple of weeks ago and they had a magician as one of their acts.
-They chained him up and put handcuffs on him and then placed him inside a wooden box in a hole that had been previous dug.
-The men outside the hole… Read more
+They chained him up and… Read more

 Kingdom Parables